Updated: Feb 24

 For years, many women have been seeking chiropractic care during pregnancy.
 There has been a lot of research studies focusing on the benefits of chiropractic care for both mother and baby (please see previous post Chiropractic care during pregnancy).

 When assessing a pregnant woman from a chiropractic perspective, we assess the pelvis, sacrum, pubic bones and the movement of each joint.
-In the presence of joint dysfunctions, chiropractors may also assess the muscles of the pelvis, spine and pelvic floor, and ligament tension of the pelvis and uterus.
+We also assess the muscles and possible ligament tension of the pelvis, pelvic floor and uterus.

 Urinary incontinence affects up to 13% of Australian men and up to 37% of Australian women.